cpvalente/ontime/README.md

 Any device in the network has access to the data.

-You can access the different screens of the interface by reaching the ontime server at the _default port 4001_ eg: `localhost:4001` or `192.168.1.3:4001`
+You can access the different screens of the interface by reaching the ontime server (_default port 4001_) eg: `http://localhost:4001` or `http://192.168.1.3:4001`

 ```
 For the presentation views